Dr. Alan Carles

 Dr. Helida Oyieke

-Dr. Oyieke has a PhD in Marine Botany.
+Dr. Oyieke has a PhD. in Marine Botany.
 She works as Chief Research Scientist at the National Museums of Kenya having served as the Director for Research and Collection at the same institution for about 10 years.
-Dr. Oyieke has a keen interest in research and community wildlife conservation and is a strong supporter of Nature Kenya Conservation Programmes.
+She has a keen interest in environmental research particularly those leaning towards biodiversity and its conservation as well as community involvement in conservation.
+She is an expert in EIA and a strong supporter of Nature Kenya Conservation Programmes.

 Ms. Fleur Ng’weno

-Ms. Ng’weno is a naturalist, writer and editor, and has been involved in environmental issues in Kenya since 1963.
+Ms Ng’weno is a naturalist, writer and editor, and has been involved in environmental issues in Kenya since 1963.
 She has been Honorary Secretary and Vice-Chairperson of the EANHS and has led the Wednesday morning bird walk since 1971.
 Ms Ng’weno was the editor of Rainbow Children’s magazine and has written several children’s books, countless magazine articles and a book chapter in Ethno-Ornithology: Birds, Indigenous Peoples, Culture and Society, published by Earthscan.
-For Nature Kenya, she wrote Community Guide to Forest Conservation, and is co-author of Marine Manual for Coastal Schools, Learning for Sustainable Living in Kenya and the new book for children, Being a Bird.
+For Nature Kenya, she wrote Community Guide to Forest Conservation, and is co-author of Marine Manual for Coastal Schools, Learning for Sustainable Living in Kenya and a book for children, Being a Bird.

 Dr. Deborah Nightingale

 Dr. Nightingale carried out fieldwork on Stumptail Macaques in Mexico before coming to Kenya in 1976 to do a three-year study on baboons at Gilgil.
-She was awarded a Ph.D. in Anthropology from ULCA in 1982, and an M.Sc in Environmental Management from the External Programme of the University of London in 1996.
-She is an Environmental Consultant working on various issues including human-wildlife conflict, indigenous knowledge and environment, and eco tourism.
+She was awarded a Ph.D. in Anthropology from UCLA in 1982, and an M.Sc. in Environmental Management from the External Programme of the University of London in 1996.
+She is an Environmental Consultant working on various issues including human-wildlife conflict, indigenous knowledge and environment, and ecotourism.

 Ms. Lorna Depew